KILTprotocol/spec-ext-credential-api/readme.md

 ### Security concerns while setting up the session

 Third-party code tampering with these calls is pointless:
-- modifying the `dAppEncryptionKeyId` will be detected by Well Known DID Configuration checks
+- modifying the `dAppEncryptionKeyUri` will be detected by Well Known DID Configuration checks
 - modifying the `challenge` will be detected by the dApp backend
 - replaying responses from other valid identities will result in a `encryptedChallenge` mismatch
 - pretending to be the extension will fail on the next step: